ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 a more general case that's not actually important for the immediate problem at hand.

 I am by no means great at identifying the simple solutions.
 I often default to implementing the more general case, subsequently taking longer.
-But it's something I'm aware of and actively try to work on.
+But I'm working on it.

 # Finding the patterns